 This article examines the AWS cost calculator and how it helps to calculate your monthly bill.

-We show you how to use the calculator for the most popular AWS services like Amazon EC2.
+We show you how to use the AWS cost estimator for the most popular AWS services like Amazon EC2.
 You'll discover how to set-up instances and enter data transfer limits to estimate your bill.

 Read on to learn how to use the AWS cost calculator.
 And most importantly, learn how to reduce your cloud costs.

 If you are new to AWS you can take advantage of AWS Free Tier to experiment with running workloads in the cloud at minimal cost and for a limited time.
 AWS Free Tier offers 12 months of free trials and access to certain resources without cost to help you get comfortable with the platform and see how it can benefit you.

 The Amazon Web Services Simple Monthly calculator is a bit of a misnomer.

 Although this free tool allows you to estimate your cloud costs, it's anything but simple for first-time users.
 However, it provides a comprehensive way to calculate your monthly bill.
 And it prevents unwanted surprises – if you use it correctly.

 You'll recognize the different AWS services listed on the left of the screen.
 Selecting these changes the information displayed on the right, which is unique to that AWS service.

 There is a new version of the calculator available, offering a Fargate pricing calculator as well, but many IT managers still use the older tool.
 With that in mind, how does it work?

 The calculator lists many of Amazon's popular web services, including: